Collections/Delinquent Accounts

 Delinquent accounts

 Any charges on a Western Michigan University billing account that remain unpaid by the statement due date will result in a hold on being placed on the account.
-This may prevent future services from the University, which may include (but not limited to) student course registration, issuing of official or unofficial transcripts, the release of a diploma, credit-based services at the heath center, the ability to charge dining dollars, and the ability to sign-up for on-campus housing.
+This may prevent future services from the University, which may include (but not limited to) student course registration, the release of a diploma, credit-based services at the heath center, the ability to charge dining dollars, and the ability to sign-up for on-campus housing.
 Late payment fees are assessed monthly on any past due account balance.

 Late Payment Fee

 Account balances that are 30 days past due or greater, are subject to the assessment of a late payment fee at 1.5% monthly (18% annually) on approximately the 15th of each month.
-Late payment fees will continue to assess monthly on any past due balance until the account is current.
+Late payment fees will continue to be assessed monthly on any past-due balance until the account is current.
 Late payment fees cease when an account is placed with a third party for collection.